-- IT-5.1 The College will develop a staffing structure with appropriate levels of technicians, career advancement and remuneration.
-(2) - IT-5.2 The College will provide an environment for staff development and training to maintain the appropriate skill level.
-(2)
+- IT-5.1 Develop and retain an IT staffing structure with appropriate levels of managers and technicians.
+(6) - IT-5.2 Provide opportunities for staff development and training in order to maintain institutionally required standard skill levels.
+(1, 2, 3, 4, 6)